How to Make Raw Tomato and Onion Sambar

 - Cut the vegetables as per instruction.
 Take a thick bottomed vessel.
 Add tomato pieces.
 Pour a glass of water.
 Cook on a stove top till tomato becomes soft.

-- Throw chopped onion into the vessel.
+- Throw in chopped onions.
 Let the fire be medium high.
 Pour cooked pigeon pea when onion gets partially cooked.

 - Add chopped coriander.
 Mix thoroughly.
 Put off the fire.
 Close the vessel with a lid.